1hue/GodotTexture3DVisualizer/README.md

 <br />

-## Passing a texture to the shader uniform
+## Passing a texture to the shader

 Get a hold of your texture.
 Perhaps load it from file.
 Then, simply set it as the shader parameter `tex`: